MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-provision-new-environment.md

 ![Deployment Consent](./media/2DeploymentConsent.png)

+7. Optionally apply demo data to the environment: under **Advanced settings** select **Customize SQL Database Configuration** and set **Specify a dataset for Application database**  to **Demo**

-7. Complete the remaining required fields in the wizard and confirm the deployment.
+8. Complete the remaining required fields in the wizard and confirm the deployment.
 Environment provisioning time varies based on the environment type.
 Provisioning might take up to six hours.

   After the deployment completes successfully, the environment will show as **Deployed**.

-8. To confirm the environment has deployed successfully, select **Login** and log on to the environment to confirm.
+9. To confirm the environment has deployed successfully, select **Login** and log on to the environment to confirm.

 ![Environment Details](./media/3EnvironmentDetails.png)

-## Apply Project Operations Finance demo data (optional step)

-Apply Project Operations Finance demo data to 10.0.13 service release Cloud Hosted Environment as described in [this article](resource-apply-finance-demo-data.md).

 ## Apply updates to the Finance environment